-Joe Rogan Compares Francis Ngannou To Mike Tyson As He Opens As The Betting Favorite Against Stipe Miocic
+Joe Rogan Compares Francis Ngannou To Mike Tyson After Opening As The Betting Favorite Against Stipe Miocic

 Francis Ngannou is set to clash with UFC heavyweight champion Stipe Miocic at UFC 220.
-The rising Cameroonian-French MMA standout opens as the betting favorite in the scheduled matchup.
+The rising Cameroonian-French MMA standout opened as the betting favorite in the scheduled matchup.
 Joe Rogan spoke at length about Ngannou and how he could bring back the Mike Tyson era of fear to the UFC heavyweight division.

 In the title eliminator clash with former K1 champion Alistair Overeem, the Dutch kickboxer attempted to clinch with Ngannou but had no success due to the 31-year-old’s clinch defense.
 When the two heavyweights were separated by the referee, Francis landed an iconic shovel punch that sent Overeem to the canvas.